Peony is a tattooed tattoo enthusiast who loves studying and discussing tattoo history and meanings. Japanese themes are her favorite.

 - A darker red represents someone who has already been through a hellish emotional past.

 - A deep dark red is symbolic of someone who is filled with rage and is out for vengeance.

 Personally, I don't think the hannya mask should be limited to just traditional colors.
 I've seen designs that range from the original white and red to blue, purple, green, yellow, black, or any other hue.
 The most important thing is that the tattoo conveys the intended mood and fits with the general colors used in the whole tattoo.

 Color and Social Hierarchy

 If you want a more traditional hannya tattoo, then the colors can represent social rank.

 Forehead white; rest of face red

-Regardless of where your preferred placement is, be it a Hannya sleeve tattoo, a Hannya back piece, or a Hannya calf tattoo, figuring out the complexity of your tattoo will determine the size you should allocate for your ink.
-To have a very elaborate Hannya tattoo on a small area might cramp the overall design with too many things.
+Regardless of where your preferred placement is, be it a sleeve tattoo, a back piece, a calf tattoo, or a hikae tattoo, figuring out the complexity of the design will determine the size you should allocate for your ink.
+To have a very elaborate hannya tattoo on a small area might cramp the overall design with too many things.

 Hannya Tattoo Styles